 What you will be studying?

-At the beginning of the programme, the student will study digital and analog electronics, engineering mathematics and computer programming as well as a wide range of electronic engineering applications.
-As the student progresses, signal processing, micro-controllers-based systems, communication systems, control systems and digital hardware design subjects are taught.
-Alongside, the student will also develop professional skills in project planning, group work and communication.
-Throughout the programme, the student will apply the acquired knowledge through practical laboratory work using our state-of- the-art lab facilities.
-The student will get an inside track on the industry through factory tours and professional briefings from leading organisations.
-In the final year, he/she will also take an individual project module to demonstrate the knowledge gained in the programme.
+At the beginning of the programme, you will study digital and analogue electronics, engineering mathematics, and computer programming, as well as a wide range of electronic engineering applications.
+As you progress, subjects such as signal processing, microcontroller-based systems, communication systems, control systems, and digital hardware design are taught.
+Alongside this, you will also develop professional skills in project planning, group work, and communication.

 Where can it take you?